 The Group strives to upgrade its fleet flexibly in accordance with market conditions.
-However, it may be obliged to sell some of its vessels or make an early termination of charter contracts for chartered vessels if the actual balance of supply and demand for vessels deteriorates, or if vessels become obsolete due to technological innovation.
+However, it may be obliged to sell some of its vessels or make an early termination of charter contracts for chartered vessels in case of the deterioration in the actual balance between supply and demand for vessels, the obsolescence of vessels due to technological innovation, or changes of the trends in the charter markets.
 As a result, there could be a negative impact on the Group’s financial position and operating results.

 Deterioration in the profitability of the Group’s fixed assets such as vessels may make recovery of the investment amounts unlikely.
 In cases where the Group recognizes loss on impairment of fixed assets as a result, it could have a negative impact on the Group’s financial position and operating results.
-In addition, as the evaluation standard and evaluation method for its marketable securities, or investment securities with a market price, the Group uses a market value method based on the market price on the last day of each financial term.
+In addition, as the evaluation standard and evaluation method for its securities, the Group uses a market value method based on the market price on the last day of each financial term for marketable securities other than those that don't have a market value.
 As a result, a fall in the market price due to fluctuations in stock market conditions could have a negative impact on the Group’s financial position and operating results.

 12. Reversal of Deferred Tax Assets

-The Group evaluates the likelihood of a reversal of deferred income taxes based on its estimated future taxable income.
-If the Group were to determine that it would not be able to secure sufficient taxable income in the future due to a decline in its earning capacity, its deferred income taxes would be reversed and income tax expense would be recorded.
+The Group evaluates the likelihood of a reversal of deferred tax assets based on its estimated future taxable income.
+If the Group were to determine that it would not be able to secure sufficient taxable income in the future due to a decline in its earning capacity, its deferred tax assets would be reversed, and income tax expense would be recorded.
 This could have a negative impact on the Group’s financial position and operating results.

 The Group contract out containerships which the Company and its consolidated subsidiaries charter to other charterers.
-Because charter rates are highly sensitive to fluctuations in charter markets, there is a risk that charter rates may fall below hire rates.
-Based on available information, the Group recorded a provision for potential future losses whose amount can be reasonably estimated under certain contracts where charter rates fall below hire rates.
+Because charter rates are affected to a certain degree by fluctuations in charter markets, there is a risk that charter rates may fall below hire rates.
+Based on available information, the Group has recorded a provision for potential future losses whose amount can be reasonably estimated under certain contracts where charter rates fall below hire rates.
 However, depending on changes in the Group’s planning for chartered vessel contracts or trends in charter markets, it may be necessary for the Group to record an additional provision for losses, which could have a negative impact on the Group’s financial position and operating results.